yutian-007/graphical-bandits-with-heavy-tailed-rewards/README.md

 # Stochastic Graphical Bandits with Heavy-Tailed Rewards

-This repository is the official implement of Stochastic Graphical Bandits with Heavy-Tailed Rewards.
+This repository is the official implement of Stochastic Graphical Bandits with Heavy-Tailed Rewards (UAI 2023).

 ## Instructions